NotCleo/GDS-to-RTL/WRITEUP.md

 ---

-## Day 1: I did the warm-up properly
+## Day 1: I spent 80% of my time on the warmup

-The warm-up looks like a tutorial you can skip.
-It is not.
 It is the only place in the whole puzzle where you can check your own work.

-Here is the thing that made me take it seriously.
-Suppose I write an extractor, point it at `puzzle.gds`, and it produces a netlist.
+Suppose I write an extractor,
+point it at `puzzle.gds`, and it produces a netlist.
 How do I know that netlist is right?
 There is no answer key.
 A subtly wrong extraction does not crash.
 It produces a circuit that is plausible, simulates cleanly, and means something